campbell000/blog/content/articles/how-to-tell-if-an-anime-is-awful.md

 **But as I've stated above, consumers are starting to tolerate the limited animation techniques of anime less and less.** As a result, this puts the anime industry between a rock and a hard place: how do anime creatives stay true to the roots of anime, which emphasizes detailed artwork and intricate designs, while keeping up with consumer expectations without spending a ton of money?

 The short answer is: they can't.
-They need to spend lots of money in order to keep up with consumer expectations.
+They *need* to spend lots of money in order to keep up with consumer expectations.
 See the following excerpt from a report written by the Association of Japanese Animations (AJA):

 <info-box :source-name="'Anime Industry Report 2018 Summary'" :source-link="'https://aja.gr.jp/download/anime_ind_rpt2018_summary_en-2?wpdmdl=1407&refresh=5fba9768b7b7e1606063976'">
 [T]here is a strong demand for higher quality of animations.
 It is also evidence of growing understanding for the situation.
 Yet some animation studios which fail to match the required quality may face the risk of failure if they are late to improve productivity...on the other hand, some say the production costs of certain works are pushed up due to the entry of new players, including domestic game companies, Netflix, Amazon and Chinese businesses.
 </info-box>

-In other words, in order to keep up with expectations and to remain competitive, Japanese animation studios can't simply fall back to their old ways of still-frame lip-flapping and stiff, choppy animation.
-In fact, as the quote above suggests, they need to spend much more money than they were previously spending.
+In other words, in order to keep up with expectations and to remain competitive, Japanese animation studios can't simply fall back to their old ways of still-frame lip-flapping.
+Instead, as the quote above suggests, they'll need to *increase* their spending simply to survive.
+Consumers will simply look elsewhere if the japanese anime industry can't keep up.

 ### Expensive Anime is Too Big to Fail, so No One Takes Risks Anymore
 Therefore, anime production studios have been feeling the pressure to spend more money to keep up with consumer expectations, as well as competition from global giants like netflix and amazon.
 But these decisions to spend more money don't simply exist in a vacuum.
 When anime becomes more expensive to make, it means that studios can't make as many shows.
 When a studio can't make as many shows, it means that they have less tolerance for any one show to perform poorly.
 Consider the following examples: